areseny/testproject/README.md

 - Set up nginx and passenger to act as web server.

 Copy the `env.sample` file into `.env`.
 Populate with the environment variables needed in the `deployable_settings` bit.

+Run slanger on the target server (replace APP_KEY, SECRET, ADDRESS and PORT): `slanger --app_key APP_KEY --secret SECRET -w ADDRESS:PORT`.
+For development, you can use the command `slanger --app_key 44332211ffeeddccbbaa --secret aabbccddeeff11223344 -a 0.0.0.0:4567 -w 0.0.0.0:4444 --verbose` (the `--verbose` tag will help you debug if you need it).

 ### Step Third-party Binary Dependencies